-Many women go on the birth control pill for non-pregnancy related issues like acne, painful/irregular periods, and endometriosis.
-While the birth control pill may be the best option in some circumstances, it’s routinely used this as a band-aid approach.
+Many women go on the birth control pill for non-pregnancy-related issues like acne, painful/irregular periods, and endometriosis.
+While the birth control pill may be the best option in some circumstances, it’s routinely used as a band-aid approach.

 The birth control pill does not balance hormones; it simply masks the symptoms.
 The underlying cause of these issues are still there and, in some cases, worsening.
 When women finally decide to stop taking the pill, they once again have to deal with these issues that had been lying dormant.

 Most women can agree one of their biggest concerns when stopping oral contraceptives is the dreaded post-pill acne that runs rampant.

 Even women who never struggled with breakouts before taking the pill, can find themselves staring in the mirror at a face full of acne.